Georgia Motorcycle Accident Lawyer

 In the moments following the accident, take as many photos as you can to completely document the scene.
-These include photos of your injury, photos of the damage suffered by each vehicle, and photos that set the scene and show the trajectory of the accident through skids on the asphalt.
+These should include photos of your injury, photos of the damage suffered by each vehicle, and photos that set the scene and show the trajectory of the accident through skids on the asphalt.

 Talk to the other parties involved and exchange insurance and contact information with them.
 If there were witnesses to the accident, take down their contact information as well.
 If possible, do not leave the scene without a copy of the official police report.
 If for some reason the police report is not ready, ask the police officer when it will be ready and how to get a copy.

 After filling out a Georgia police accident report with the officer tending to the scene, seek medical attention for yourself as soon as possible.

 Pursuing Compensation for your Motorcycle Accident Damages

 Negligence, failure to act within one’s duty to protect others from harm through careless or reckless behavior, and liability, the negligent party’s responsibility to pay for all the damages he or she causes through negligence, are intertwined, critical parts of personal injury law.

 Through a GA motorcycle injury claim, you can pursue compensation for:

 - Your medical bills

 - Your lost wages

 To recover fair compensation your claim must demonstrate how your accident was the direct result of another party’s negligence.
 This is where the photographs, eyewitness testimonies, and official accident report come into play.